Editor’s Note from June 2020: Originally written in 2017, all of these movies are now out and you can add them to your summer viewing list!

 If you or your service member like military-themed movies, then you are in for a real treat this summer.
 There is a huge number of military movies coming out!
 Most portray the wars in Iraq and Afghanistan, although there are also some featuring events from World War II.
 Grab some popcorn and enjoy these reviews.
-(As of this writing, not all films have yet been released.)

 1. Megan Leavy